RafayAhmadRaza/Original-Pokemon-151-Image-Classifier/README.md

 # 151 GEN1 Pokemon Image Classifier

-This project is being developed as part of the Artificial Intelligence course (CS-314) at my university.
+This project is being developed as part of the Artificial Intelligence course (CS-314) at my the national skills university, Islamabad Pakistan.

 It is authored by Rafay Ahmad Raza, Roll Number: F22BSCS041.